imgix/web-tools/README.md

 #### [**Jasmine**](http://jasmine.github.io/)

 The testing tools in this project are built on top of **Jasmine**.
-Jasmine is a framework for specifying expectations for the behavior of code, and is suitable for writing both unit tests and integration tests.
+Jasmine is a framework for specifying expectations for the behavior of code, and is suitable for writing both unit tests and acceptance tests.

 #### [**Karma**](https://karma-runner.github.io)